How to Make Cannabis Oil at Home

 Tips and Tricks for Making Homemade Canna-Oil

 Follow these tips and tricks to make the best homemade canna-oil.

 To retain any acidic cannabinoids, cook at lower temperatures or use the infused oil without cooking it.
 Once the oil has been infused, you can heat it to a maximum of 350°F (approx 176°C) to keep all the cannabinoids from burning off.
 We recommend cooking below 284°F (140°C) or 248 (120°C).

 Cannabinoids do not last forever, and over time and exposure to light, air, and heat, your cannabis-infused oil will decrease potency.
 Acidic cannabinoids, in particular, are unstable and do not last very long when exposed to the air.

 Any impurities in the cannabis-infused oil will also affect how long a cannabis-infused oil will last.
 Therefore, properly straining plant material from the oil is essential to prevent mold and bacteria growth.

 Kept in a cool, dark place, cannabis-infused oil should retain its potency for about 1-1.5 years.
 Room temperature is appropriate if your indoor environment stays below 70 degrees Fahrenheit.

 Infuse Oil to Retain Terpenes

 Much of the flavor and effect of cannabis come from its terpenes and flavonoids.
 Infusing decarboxylated cannabis into oil will impart the flavor of the cannabis into the oil.
-While the terpenes and flavonoids may be pleasant when smelled (and even smoked or vaporized), the taste of cannabis when eaten is not usually as pleasant.
-Many people try to overcome the taste with sugar, hence the huge variety of medicated sweet treats like pot brownies.
+While the terpenes and flavonoids may be pleasant when smelled (and even smoked or vaporized), the taste of cannabis, when eaten, is not usually as pleasant.
+Many people try to overcome the taste of sugar, hence the huge variety of medicated sweet treats like pot brownies.